ankitesh97/blog/_posts/2018-04-22-pokemon-generation-using-wgans.markdown

 layout: post
 title: "Pokemon Generation using WGans"
 date: "2018-04-22 02:18:47 +0530"
-summary: Implementation of Wgan in tensorflow to generate new pokemons.
+summary: An application based tutorial of Gan (Generative adversarial network).
+This post aims to generate new pokemon images using the power of WGan.
+The code is written in python using Google's tensorflow as the deep-learning library
 ---

 Generative adversarial network(GAN) is an awesome technique to generate new data which follows the same distribution as that of training data.
 I won't repeat same stuff that you can find on other blogs, this post basically aims to implement an application that uses gans.
 I will link a post below to learn general gan